-Alexia Kelley serves as the President and CEO of FADICA, where she manages and oversees the organization’s strategy, staff and programs.
-In partnership with the Board and members, she developed the organization’s current comprehensive strategic framework which includes a strong focus on member-driven research and initiatives, communications, and the spirituality of Catholic philanthropy.
-Ms. Kelley served for 10 years at the U.S. Conference of Catholic Bishops’ Catholic Campaign for Human Development.
-Most recently, she served as the Deputy Director of the White House Office of Faith-based and Neighborhood Partnerships, with responsibilities for a diverse engagement and public/private partnership portfolio.
-She also worked previously for Environmental Resources Trust, a nonprofit that focused on market-based solutions to renewable energy promotion and climate change mitigation.
-Her first job after college was with the Friends Committee on National Legislation (FCNL), the oldest ecumenical advocacy organization in Washington DC.
-Ms. Kelley co-edited the book Living the Catholic Social Tradition: Cases and Commentary, with Dr. Kathleen Maas Weigert, and co-authored A Nation for All: How the Catholic Vision of the Common Good Can Save America from the Politics of Division.
-She earned a B.A. in religion from Haverford College and a Master of Theological Studies from Harvard Divinity School.
-She lives in Washington DC with her husband and enjoys swimming, reading, traveling, and spending time with family and friends.
+Alexia Kelley serves as the President and CEO of FADICA-the Catholic Philanthropy Network, where she manages and oversees the organization’s strategy, team, and programs.
+In partnership with FADICA’s members and board, she developed the organization’s current comprehensive strategic framework, which focuses on building the future of Catholic philanthropy, advancing high impact collaborative initiatives, and lay philanthropic leadership formation.
+Ms. Kelley served for ten years at the U.S. Conference of Catholic Bishops’ Catholic Campaign for Human Development, and previously as the Deputy Director of the White House Office of Faith-based and Neighborhood Partnerships, with responsibilities for a diverse engagement and public/private partnership portfolio.
+She also worked for Environmental Resources Trust, a nonprofit that focused on market-based solutions to renewable energy promotion and climate change mitigation.
+After college, she worked with the Friends Committee on National Legislation (FCNL), the oldest ecumenical advocacy organization in Washington DC.
+Ms. Kelley co-edited the book, Living the Catholic Social Tradition: Cases and Commentary, with Dr. Kathleen Maas Weigert.
+She also co-authored A Nation for All: How the Catholic Vision of the Common Good Can Save America from the Politics of Division.
+She holds a B.A. in religion from Haverford College and a Master of Theological Studies from Harvard Divinity School.

 Margaret Kowalsky is the Director of Program and Impact and is responsible for engaging members and other stakeholders in meaningful education, discernment, and relationship-building activities.
 She shepherds FADICA’s Impact Platform process, guiding members to “listen/learn, discern/validate, and amplify/act” on specific themes for sustainable influence and change.